Hamzawyj/dfir-writing/posts/Android/android-application-operations.md

 **Original blog post:**
 🔗 https://www.forensafe.com/blogs/android-application-operations.html

-**Category:** Android forensics – permission and operations logging artifact
+**Category:** Android forensics – permission / operations logging artifact
 **Status:** Public DFIR blog post with supporting notes in this repo.

 ---

 ## 1. Overview

-Android Application Operations is an Android system artifact that records **permission-related operations** performed by applications.
+Android Application Operations is an Android system artifact that records **permission-related operations** performed by apps.
-It helps identify **which app** accessed or attempted to access a sensitive resource (such as location, camera, or microphone), **when**, and **whether the operation was allowed or denied**.

-This file is a structured DFIR note that complements the original blog post.
+It helps answer questions like:

+- Which app tried to access a sensitive resource (camera, location, microphone, etc.)?
+- At what **time** did that operation happen?
+- Was the operation **allowed**, **denied**, or otherwise controlled?

+These notes complement the original blog and focus on DFIR interpretation.

 ---

-## 2. Typical source / location
+## 2. Typical content

-> Fill this section based on your research / article details.

-Examples you might want to add (edit these as needed):

-- **Android versions tested:**
-- **File(s):** (e.g. database or XML name)
-- **Path in backup / extraction:**
+Depending on the device/version, the underlying structure usually contains information such as:

+- **Timestamp** of the operation
+- **Package name** of the app requesting the operation
+- **Operation / permission type** (e.g. location, camera, mic)
+- **Mode / result** (allowed, denied, ignored, default, etc.)
+- Optional flags or metadata related to how the operation was triggered

+You should always verify exact fields and formats based on the dataset you examine.

 ---

-## 3. Key fields of interest
+## 3. DFIR value

-You can adjust these based on the actual structure you described in the article:

-- **Timestamp** – when the operation occurred.
-- **Package name** – which application performed the operation.
-- **Operation / permission** – what kind of access was requested (e.g. location, camera, mic).
-- **Mode / result** – whether the operation was allowed, denied, ignored, etc.
-- **User / system context** – if available, who or what triggered the change.
+From a forensic perspective, this artifact can be used to:

+- Show **when** an app started/stopped accessing specific resources.
+- Identify **changes in permission behavior** (e.g. user revoking or granting access at a certain time).
+- Support or challenge statements like “this app never used my camera” or “I disabled its location access.”
+- Correlate sensitive operations with other events (messages, network traffic, locations, etc.).

+It’s particularly helpful in privacy, stalking, data exfiltration, or surveillance-related cases.

 ---

-## 4. DFIR value
+## 4. Tool parsing notes (e.g. ArtiFast)

-From this artifact, an examiner can determine, for example:

-- When a specific app started or stopped accessing a sensitive resource.
-- Whether a permission was **granted, denied, or changed** at a particular time.
-- Changes in permission decisions that may indicate **user actions** or **privacy configuration changes**.
-- Patterns of **suspicious or excessive permission use** by certain apps.
+When parsed by tools such as ArtiFast, you typically get:

+- A **tabular view** of operations (timestamps, app/package, operation type, mode/result).
+- Filtering and sorting by **operation**, **result**, or **application**.
+- Integration with a **timeline view** so you can correlate events with other artifacts.

+During analysis, you should check:

+- How timestamps are normalized (time zone, epoch, precision).
+- Whether all relevant fields from the raw data are exposed.
+- How the tool handles **missing or malformed entries**.

 ---

-## 5. Tool parsing notes
+## 5. Example investigation scenario

-> Summarize how tools handle this artifact.
-Start with ArtiFast.

-You can fill things like:

-- How **ArtiFast** parses and displays the artifact (views, important columns).
-- Any **limitations, quirks, or missing fields**.
-- Parsing time or performance considerations (if relevant).
-- Differences with other tools, if you tested any.
+Example use case:

+> A user reports that a certain application has been improperly accessing their location and microphone.

+Using Android Application Operations, an examiner can:

+- Filter for operations related to **location and microphone**.
+- Identify which app(s) requested these operations.
+- Review **timestamps** and **results** (allowed/denied).
+- Correlate those times with other artifacts (messages, calls, network logs, etc.) to understand what was happening on the device.

 ---

-## 6. Example investigation scenario

-Describe a realistic case where this artifact is useful.
-For example:

-> A user reports that a messaging or social media app has been accessing their camera and microphone at strange times.
->
-> Using Android Application Operations, an analyst can:
-> - List all operations related to camera/mic for that app.
-> - Correlate timestamps with user activity or periods when the phone should have been idle.
-> - Show whether the operations were allowed or denied, and whether permissions changed over time.

-You can customize this scenario to match what you wrote in the article.

----

-## 7. Related artifacts
+## 6. Related artifacts

-Optionally, list other Android artifacts that complement this one, e.g.:
+Other Android artifacts that often complement this one:

-- App usage / usage statistics
-- Notifications logs
+- **Android App Usage History** – to see when the app was active in the foreground.
+- **Notifications and logs** – to show user-visible activity.
-- Installed apps / package manager data
+- **Installed apps / package manager** – to confirm presence and version.
-- Permission settings / runtime permission logs
+- **Network or proxy logs** (when available) – to check what data might have been sent.